Put Decades Of Litigation Experience On Your Side After A Commercial Trucking Accident

 When seeking compensation, a skilled and experienced attorney on your side can make all the difference in the outcome of your case.
 Germany Law Firm PLLC has a long history of successfully helping victims in Mississippi who were injured in an accident that was caused by the careless, reckless, or negligent actions of another driver.
-Founder Bob Germany has been practicing personal injury law since 1981 and has a proven track record of success.
+Founder Bob Germany has been practicing personal injury law for many years and has a proven track record of success.
 Let us help you through this difficult and confusing time in your life.

 Truck Accident Injuries Are Often Catastrophic

 Because semi trucks are larger than other vehicles on the roadways, they tend to cause more severe injuries when they are involved in accidents.
 When truck accidents occur, they cause significant damage to whoever and whatever they collide with.
 The injuries sustained in these accidents are often more severe than those acquired in a car-on-car crash.
 Some of the most common injuries experienced in trucking accidents include:

 - Broken bones

 - Internal injuries